 If both evaluations are performed properly, it’s likely that the results will be similar.
 But sometimes the results from different evaluations can vary.
-Here are some factors that could be at play.
+Here are some factors that could affect the results.

-How your child feels can affect the results of his evaluation testing.
+How your child feels can affect the results of the evaluation testing.

-Say he’s happy, alert and well-rested when he takes a test.
-Then it’s more likely to give an accurate assessment of his abilities.
-But if he hasn’t slept well, is distracted or feels upset or even hungry, the measures may not be as accurate.
+Say your child is happy, alert, and well-rested when taking a test.
+Then it’s more likely to give an accurate assessment of abilities.
+But if your child hasn’t slept well, is distracted, or feels upset or even hungry, the measures may not be as accurate.

-The key here is that your child will follow your emotional lead.
-If you feel comfortable, it can help him feel comfortable as well.
+Your child will notice how you feel about the evaluation.
+If you feel comfortable, it can help your child feel comfortable as well.

-For younger children who may not have been tested before, keep the explanation short and simple.
-For older children, be straightforward and calm to help them feel more relaxed.
-And give your child an opportunity to ask questions.
+For younger kids who may not have been tested before, keep the explanation short and simple.
+For older kids, be straightforward and calm to help them feel more relaxed.
+Give your child an opportunity to ask questions.

-It’s also important to make sure your child gets a good night’s sleep and is well-fueled before the evaluation, too.
+It’s also important to make sure your child gets a good night’s sleep and is well-fueled before the evaluation.

 Some evaluators may like one kind of test.
 Others may prefer different ways to measure the same skills.
 And some tests will be more helpful than others in understanding why your child is struggling in a particular area.

 Sharing the list of tests will also help make sure you don’t miss an important testing area.
-Be sure to include the results from the first evaluation when you share the list, too.
+Be sure to also include the results from the first evaluation when you share the list.

 How far along your child is in the school year can also affect testing.
-Early in the school year, your child may be rusty on skills he hasn’t had a chance to practice.
+Early in the school year, your child may be rusty on skills the class hasn’t had a chance to practice.

-As a result, evaluation results may underestimate his skills in certain areas.
-But he may brush up on or master those skills throughout the school year.
+As a result, evaluation results may underestimate skills in certain areas.
+But your child may brush up on or master those skills throughout the school year.